Labor Day holiday closures 9-7-20

 Trash pickup

 City of Cheyenne Sanitation Department – Transfer Station, Compost Facility and landfill closed Monday.
-Trash pick-up scheduled for Monday will be done today (Saturday, Sept.
+Trash pick-up scheduled for Monday was done Saturday, Sept.
 5).
-Please have containers out by 6:30 a.m.

 Countryside Disposal – Regular pickup schedule.